BGCG/project-5/README.md

 ### PEP8 validation

-I utilised the PEP8 validation tool pycodestyle by running `pycodestyle .` in the workspace terminal.
+* I utilised the PEP8 validation tool pycodestyle by running `pycodestyle .` in the workspace terminal.
 Then I corrected any errors until all except for minor 'line too long errors' were resolved.
+* Additionally, I used the [PEP8 CI linted](https://pep8ci.herokuapp.com/) to validate the code in the Jupyter notebooks in this project.

 ### Bugs